doritoes/ipgiraffe.com/2_Lambda_Function_Java.md

         - This provides a dummy IP address for the test to work
       - Click **Save**
     - Click **Test** and the test should succeed
+    - **WARNING** our test code current fails the API Gateway test!
+The Java code can't seem to handle the events properly.